markaleksanderh/skillshare-week-one/README.md

 ## Let's begin!

 Select Terminal in the menu in VSCode and select New Terminal to open a new terminal window.
-If you type `pwd` you should be in `/Users/<username>`.
+If you type `pwd` you should be in `/Users/<username>`, where `<username>` is the name of the account on your computer.

 Enter `mkdir <directory name>` to create a new directory, e.g. `mkdir skillshare`.
 Move to the directory you've just created by typing `cd <directory name>`, e.g. `cd skillshare`.

+Since we'll be going through different topics week by week, it's a good idea to create directories for each week, so go ahead and type `mkdir week-one` and `cd` into that directory with `cd week-one`.

+If you type `pwd` again you should see something like `/Users/<username>/skillshare/week-one`.

 First, you'll want to create our index HTML page, so go ahead and type `touch index.html`.